Mapvision to launch a new multi-camera inspection application on December 15th. Join our launch webinar.

 Fixed, Digital Multi-Camera System

-Secondly, how Mapvision Quality Gate "observes" the part and the features also differ drastically from other systems.
+Secondly, how Mapvision Q "observes" the part and the features also differ drastically from other systems.
 As mentioned earlier, it is a fixed, digital multi-camera system where each camera sees the part from different angles.
 Think it like a large photo-booth for the part.
 In this setup, each feature is observed from different angles by several cameras that provide multiple triangulation as opposed to single triangulation that other visual systems rely on.
 This prevents false alarms.
 Similarly, each camera observes multiple features at a time, which means that there is practically no limit to the number of features we can inspect at once.
 Furthermore, it enables the system to significantly shorten the inspection cycle time (below 30 seconds on average) even if hundreds of features are being inspected.
 And last but not least, it provides robustness against camera failures.
 Even if a camera fails, the system still gathers sufficient data and continues to conduct the inspections without any decrease in accuracy.

 Q2: What are the unique capabilities the system provides?

 Mapvision Q offers three unique capabilities at its core: